 A 1992 Texas A&M University graduate in political science, Jennifer Hartman Moore is now the assistant director of the Mosbacher Institute for Trade, Economics, and Public Policy.
 Moore brings extensive legislative and administrative experience in both the public and private sectors to her work at the Institute.
 She has spent more than ten years in the legislative and political arena, during which time she worked for state and federal legislators, including US Congressmen Joe Barton (TX) and Jay Dickey (AR), as well as Texas State Senator Florence Shapiro.
 Moore also worked in the White House during the administration of President George H.W.
 Bush.

 As a legislative consultant for the Texas Hotel & Lodging Association in Austin, Moore educated members on legislative issues, and monitored and analyzed legislation.
 Her responsibilities as Senator Shapiro's chief-of-staff included supervising the capitol and all district offices, administering the senator's legislative agenda, and developing district outreach and press strategies.
-While working for U.S. Representative Dickey as legislative director, she supervised legislative staff and coordinated legislative agendas, as well as activities relating to the congressman's committee work.
-Moore also assisted in representing clients on telecommunications issues at The Dutko Group (now Dutko Grayling), a multidisciplinary, global government affairs, public relations, and management consulting firm.
+While working for US Representative Dickey as legislative director, she supervised legislative staff, coordinated the legislative agendas, and served as Congressman Dickey’s aide to the House Appropriations Committee.
+Moore also assisted in representing clients on telecommunications issues at The Dutko Group (now Dutko Grayling), a multidisciplinary, government affairs and public relations firm.

 Cynthia Gause is a graduate of Amherst College with a BA in physics.
 She spent her early career in the fledgling field of computer science, starting as a computer programmer and software designer on various government contracting projects around Boston and Washington, DC.
 She then worked for several years as an Information Systems Manager at The Bank of New York in New York City.
 Before moving to Texas and joining the Mosbacher Institute, she spent 19 years as the Administrative Assistant to the principals of the Williston School District in Williston, Vermont.
 In that position she was responsible for the schools’ data management and reporting, personnel coordination, community and school communications, and general organizational support.

-James M. Griffin holds the Bob Bullock Chair in Finance and Public Policy.
-He holds a Ph.D. in economics from the University of Pennsylvania ('70) and an undergraduate degree from Southern Methodist in economics and mathematics.
+James M. Griffin is Senior Professor of Economics and Public Policy and Bob Bullock Chair Emeritus at the Bush School of Government and Public Service.
+He holds a PhD in economics from the University of Pennsylvania and an undergraduate degree from Southern Methodist in economics and mathematics.
 Griffin's research on energy policy and the effects of technological change on various industries has been published in numerous scholarly articles and books, and he co-authored the leading textbook in his field.
 He serves on the editorial boards of three journals specializing in energy economics.
 Most recently, he wrote A Smart Energy Policy: An Economist's Rx for Balancing Cheap, Clean, and Secure Energy published by Yale University Press.
 Griffin also has considerable experience as a consultant on antitrust and regulatory matters.
+His current research interests are in groundwater and surface water regulation in Texas.